Who are we?

 Chair of Governors

 Steve has been the Principal here at Castle Hill School since January 2018.
 Prior to this he was Head of School and then Acting Principal.
 Steve came to Castle Hill from Highfields School in 2006, when the school was first built and over the years he has had the privilege of seeing the school grow and develop.
-Since that time the school has gone through a lot of exciting changes and developments.
-Our latest new development is Academy conversion and as such our exciting journey as part of the Interaction and Communication Multi Academy Trust in its infancy.
-Our Local Governing Body has evolved from this change and he feels fortunate to be part of this motivated and dynamic team.
+Since that time the school has gone through a lot of exciting changes and developments, including the construction of our ReWorks Eco Build .
+Our latest development is to join the Together Learning Trust which is due to take place in 2024.
+The school continues to evolve and change and Steve feels fortunate to be part of this ongoing dynamic process.

 Jayne has been a class teacher at Castle Hill school since it opened in 2006 and previously at Highfields school.
 She now works part-time as the communication teacher in school, liaising with the Speech and Language Therapist, setting up low and high tech communication systems, running communication groups and being part of the curriculum working party.
 She also is responsible for maintaining and resourcing the Chill Den – and making sure everyone keeps it tidy!
 Jayne is a mum to adult triplet daughters, one of whom was a pupil in our school.
 She has first hand experience of life with a special needs child and this has enriched her role as a teacher.